jessefranks/GIS-Algorithms/README.md

-# GIS-Algorithms
+# Python implementation of k-fucntion algorithm.

+This project was created as part of my final project for GEOG 5222: GIS Algorithms and Programming

-Implemention the k-function for point pattern analysis which measures whether points are clustered together and at what distance they began to be randomly distributed.
+Implementation of the k-function for point pattern analysis which measures whether points are clustered together and at what distance they begin to seem to be randomly distributed.